 Images, apart from looking great, also consume a significant amount of disk space and bandwidth.
 More specifically, images account for anything from 30%-85% of the size of a standard web page.

-That is huge – and it’s not like removing images is an option – so the best thing we can do instead is learn how to optimize images in a way that simply takes up less disk space.
+That is huge – and it’s not like removing images is an option – so the best thing we can do instead is learn how to optimize images for web in a way that simply takes up less disk space.

 The gains can be huge, and especially when dealing with repeated images – images that need to be loaded on every individual web page.
-Those are things like backgrounds, design elements, logos, icons, etc. Sometimes optimizing just one background image can result in cutting your page size by 70%+.
+Those are things like backgrounds, design elements, logos, icons, splash screens, etc. Sometimes optimizing just one background image can result in cutting your page size by 70%+.

 See this example: